Skip to main content

 Assessment

-The consensus HLA-B*57:01 status of each sample is determined by at least 75% of laboratories agreeing on the presence or absence of HLA-B*57:01.
-A reference result will be used for assessment for samples failing to reach the 75% consensus level.
+The consensus HLA status of each sample is determined by at least 75% of laboratories agreeing on the presence or absence of a relevant HLA allele for each drug.
+A reference result will be used for assessment for samples failing to reach the 75% consensus level (see section 10.5).

 Assessment Procedure

-Each report in agreement with the consensus/reference HLA-B*57:01 status – Acceptable
+Each report in agreement with the consensus/reference HLA type – Acceptable

-Each report not in agreement with the consensus/reference HLA-B*57:01 status – Unacceptable
+Each report not in agreement with the consensus/reference HLA type – Unacceptable

 Each sample not reported – with valid reason, or equivocal – Not Assessed